 Better support for editing the HTML source of the knowledge article.

 Improved search functionality for knowledge articles.
 Knowledge Base is now enabled for relevance search in the global search UI.
 Relevance search utilizes the Azure search service to index and search records.
 Relevance search provides improved search functionality like better relevance, highlighted search keyword text, and search within attachments and notes.

-You can use Dynamics 365 for Sales together with Dynamics 365 App for Outlook, which is now built on the new Unified Interface.
 With Dynamics 365 App for Outlook, users can tap the power of Dynamics 365 (online) while using Microsoft Outlook—a tool they’re already familiar with.